 -give yourself daily affirmations

-clotheshorse gave some great advice on looking confident. i also think that confidence comes from focusing on your good qualities—both physical and emotional.posted almost 5 years ago
+clotheshorse gave some great advice on looking confident. i also think that confidence comes from focusing on your good qualities—both physical and emotional.posted over 5 years ago

-2nd everything Clotheshorse said, also, smile a lot at people, I’m shy as well and found that just making eye contact and smiling at people goes a long way in making them (and me!) feel betterposted over 4 years ago
+2nd everything Clotheshorse said, also, smile a lot at people, I’m shy as well and found that just making eye contact and smiling at people goes a long way in making them (and me!) feel betterposted about 5 years ago

 Confidence is very important!
 When it comes to the impression you give, it might be MOST important!
 The best way to look confident is to BE confident, of course.
 Knowing you are worthwhile and beautiful will give you a glow other people can see.

 But sometimes on a bad day, you have to “fake it until you make it,” and work to feel more confident and show it off.
 Some things to think about: